AnirudhDas/AniruddhaDas.github.io/iOS/Static Library VS Frameworks/Static Library VS Frameworks.md

 * Both provide us means to hide our source code from others.
 We only distribute precompiled classes for usablity.

+* There are two types of frameworks:

+	1) Embedded Framework

+	2) Shared Framework

 ### How to create a static library?

 1. Start Xcode.
 And click on new Xcode project as indicated below.